hulu88/PMT/README.md

 python test.py --dataset 'regdb' --resume 'model_path' --trial 1 --tvsearch True --gpu 0
 ```

-  - `--trial`: testing trial which should match the training model  (only for regdb dataset).
+  - `--trial`: testing trial should match the trained model  (only for regdb dataset).

   - `--tvsearch`:  whether thermal to visible search  True or False (only for regdb dataset).